ansonmez/open5gsoperator/README.md

-check operatorhub in OCP and search for open5gs while creating open5gs instance change networkattachmentdefinition in custom resource netattachdefinition should match with network-attachment-definitions.yaml below will be populated automated in yaml view
+check operatorhub in OCP and search for open5gs while creating open5gs instance change networkattachmentdefinition in custom resource netattachdefinition should match with network-attachment-definitions.yaml The custom resource below will be populated automated in yaml view in Openshift

 apiVersion: open5gs.anil.redhat/v1alpha1